 Nothing gets the day started like a good cup of coffee.
 This welcome jolt of caffeine gets us up and moving and keeps us going throughout the day.
-But how much caffeine is in your morning cup of joe?
+But how much caffeine in a cup of coffee?

 Caffeine is a naturally occurring stimulant found in coffee beans.
+Want to find out how much caffeine in an espresso?
 Typically, an eight-ounce cup of coffee contains 90-100 milligrams of caffeine.
 The Mayo Clinic recommends that healthy adults limit their caffeine intake to 400 milligrams per day.
 This includes coffee and any other sources of caffeine you may consume during the day, including tea, soda, chocolate and energy drinks.

 WHAT EFFECTS THE AMOUNT OF CAFFEINE IN MY COFFEE?

 When it comes to caffeine in coffee, however, not all beans are the same.
 The caffeine content of your coffee depends on a few factors: